department-of-veterans-affairs/va.gov-cms/.github/ISSUE_TEMPLATE/runbook-new-vamc-system.md

    - [ ] VAMC register for care
    - [ ] VAMC VA police
    - [ ] VAMC detail page
+- [ ] Enable the menu in Menu Breadcrumbs module
 - [ ] Export the config file and create a PR to merge it into the va.gov-cms repo

 ### Create initial VAMC System Drupal entities [CMS helpdesk or Sitewide team]